barrucadu/memo.barrucadu.co.uk/memos/a-new-kind-of-imageboard.markdown

 Perhaps mail should be accessible at all times, so the curfew is not a barrier to these more private discussions.

+### A few more thoughts

+If we take the private group mail to its logical extreme, then the point of the public posting space is to be, more or less, a lobby in which the whole group gets together, and to act as a place for new members to arrive; discussion in this lobby will be fairly superficial and friendly, with more serious discussion happening in cultivated groups.
+This gives rise to an interesting question:

+*Are multiple boards, or even multiple threads, necessary at all?*

+I suspect not.
+In which case, we need to be careful with the growing number of posts in the single "thread" (and in each mail group).
+I think an expiry mechanic would work nicely here: posts can either expire at a fixed time (such as the end of a session), or when the thread contains a given number of posts.

+I think this would be a very interesting community!

+- A single public thread, only open for a few hours a day at fixed times;
+- With a mail system, accessible even when the lobby is closed;
+- Where posts gradually expire as time goes on.

+This feels more like a chatroom than an imageboard!

 ## Open problems